corda/corda/docs/source/app-upgrade-notes.rst

 all signed transactions that are sent to it, without checks.
 It is **highly** recommended that existing CorDapps migrate away to the new API, as otherwise things like business network membership checks won't be reliably enforced.

-This is a two step process:
+This is a three step process:

 1. Change the flow that calls ``FinalityFlow``
 2. Change or create the flow that will receive the finalised transaction.
+3. Make sure your application's minimum and target version numbers are both set to 4 (see step 2).

 As an example, let's take a very simple flow that finalises a transaction without the involvement of a counterpart flow: